-City is the habitant for human.
+City is the habitat for human.
 However, with global urbanization going on, city problems have been arising ever more, such as air pollution, water source shortage, traffic congestion, worse public security and urban homogenization.
 Decision-makers and citizens begin to reflect: can cities bear our simple and magnificent dream of a better life? where is the future of city? and where is the future of human beings?
 Nowadays, Chinese urbanization is progressing in a more rational way.
 Competition focus in many cities has changed from scale which based on low public service cost to utility which based on high specificity.
 Urban pattern is changing.
 During this process, future city has embodied infinite possibilities.

 Yilong District is the most promising area in Guizhou, China, and its core area-Qiushui Lake is facing a revolution in urban design, which is also an opportunity to build a futuristic city from scratch.
-With Qiushui lake area as design objective, this competition is looking for a futuristic and sustainable new city which designed for Yilong.
+With Qiushui lake area as the design objective, this competition is looking for a futuristic and sustainable new city which designed for Yilong.
 The Yilong Futuristic City International Design Competition is organized by Yilong District Management Committee and CBC (China Building Centre), sponsored by Guizhou Louna Architects Commune Cultural Development Co.
 Ltd, and media supported by Urban Environment Design (UED) Magazine.
 Taking the competition as a platform, Yilong Cup will invite international top urban design experts as jury members, aiming at soliciting urban design proposals for futuristic city worldwide.
 The winning projects are expected to be implemented.

 Raymond Garbe Professor of Architecture and Urban Design, Harvard University Distinguished Service Professor